ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 5. Push it to a repository.

-    >**Tip:** You can push either to the local repository or the remote repository in [Ballerina Central](https://central.ballerina.io/).
+    >**Tip:** You can push either to the local repository or to [Ballerina Central](https://central.ballerina.io/), which is a remote repository.
 Then, any Ballerina project can import this package and use it to work with the EDI files related to purchase orders.

     ```
     $ bal push --repository local